 He was awarded the CBE (Commander of the Order of the British Empire) in the 2003 Queen’s Birthday Honours List for his services to Music.

-Sting makes average of $2000.00 per day in royalties for the 30 year old song “Every Breath You Take.”
+Sting makes an average of $2,000 per day in royalties for the 30-year-old song “Every Breath You Take.”
 The song is officially the most requested radio song of all time.